-- 1. From your browser, log on to the web server, and click a session name to request a host session. - 2.
-Depending on your browser security settings, the Security Warning dialog box may appear.
-Click Yes to run the install, and your host session appears.
-Proceed with your host session.
+- 1. From your browser, log on to the Web server and click a session name to request a host session. - Depending on your browser security settings, the Security Warning dialog box may appear.
+Click Yes to run the install.
+Your host session starts.

-Note: When installing on Internet Explorer, restricted users cannot install Java.
-However, once an administrator installs Java, restricted users can run a Java session.
-On Firefox, local help components must be installed by an administrator before they can be used by restricted users.
+Note: Restricted users cannot install the Web-to-Host Java component.
+However, once an administrator installs the Web-to-Host Java component, restricted users can run a Java session.
+Local help components must be installed by an administrator before they can be used by restricted users.